How To Identify the Early Signs of Dry Rot

 Dry rot, or Serpula Lacrymans, is a term used to describe a unique type of wood rot that occurs in damp timber despite its misleading name.
 Dry rot is the most serious form of fungal wood decay as it attacks the parts of timber that provide strength.

-All a dry rot attack takes is a small dry rot spore or cross-contamination from an already infected material.
-It is able to spread without any source of moisture as it generates its own moisture through digestion of the timber.
+All a dry rot attack takes is a small spore or cross-contamination from an already infected material.
+It can spread without any source of moisture as it generates its own moisture through the digestion of the timber.

-Dry rot differs from wet rot as dry rot is capable of spreading far beyond an initial water source despite both requiring moisture to germinate.
+Dry rot differs from wet rot as it can spread far beyond an initial water source despite both requiring moisture to germinate.

-Due to the potential serious consequences of dry rot it is essential to identify it at its early stages to minimise damage to your property.
-An early sign of dry rot is an unpleasant and musty smell which may lead you on to looking for further signs, such as.
+Due to the potentially serious consequences, it is essential to identify dry rot at its early stages to stop rot outbreaks and minimise damage to your property.
+An early sign of dry rot is an unpleasant and musty smell which may lead you to look for further signs, such as.

-• The first stages of dry rot can look like cotton wool and may have droplets of water if in a particularly humid area.
+- The first stages can look like cotton wool and may have droplets of water if in a particularly humid area.

 The different types of damp